OGS-Digital-Service/find-services/validate.md

                 <p> A brief description of this awesome service for you. </p>
                 </div>
                 <div class="w-1/3 flex justify-center">
-                <a href="google.com" class="p-4 bg-admin-first text-white font-bold rounded-xl"> A link to the service </a>
+                <a href="google.com" class="p-4 bg-ny-blue text-white font-bold rounded-xl"> A link to the service </a>
                 </div>
             </article>
         </template>
         </div>
     </form>
     </div>
-    <button class="p-4 bg-admin-first text-white font-bold rounded-xl">Save these services</button>
+    <button class="p-4 bg-ny-blue text-white font-bold rounded-xl">Save these services</button>
 </section>